arturaz/AS3-Stacktracer/README.md

 # Compiling

-Get SBT <http://www.scala-sbt.org/>, enter this directory and launch `sbt assembly`.
+Get SBT from <http://www.scala-sbt.org/>, enter this directory and launch `sbt assembly`.
 Having JDK is required.
 Result will be in `target/as3_st.jar`.

 # Running